elodiefeghali/EECE-490-CV-maker/README.md

   Open your browser and navigate to http://localhost:5001

 We tried to dockerize the project but encountered many problems:
-First the building process was so long we spent 3 days trying to solve the errors, then when the build was successful we encountered a module not found error and tried to install the compatible versions but that didn't work and gave us more errors during the rebuilding process.
+First the building process was so long we spent 3 days trying to solve the errors, then when the build was successful we encountered a module not found error (scipy.sparse._csr) and tried to install the compatible versions but that didn't work and gave us more errors during the rebuilding process.
+The error might be related to our system configuration or python version that's why we attached the dockerfile in case you want to make sure it's working.
+Thank you for your consideration and we apoligize for the late docker submission.

+**Docker Setup (Alternative)**:
+1. Build the Docker image
+   docker build -t cv-maker-app .
+2. Run the container (without OpenAI key) docker run -d -p 5001:5001 --name cv-maker cv-maker-app
+3. Access the application
+   Open your browser and navigate to http://localhost:5001
+4. If you encounter SciPy issues
+   If you see errors related to scipy.sparse._csr or other SciPy components, you may need to fix the dependencies inside the container: docker exec -it cv-maker bash pip uninstall -y scikit-learn scipy pip install scikit-learn==1.0.2 scipy==1.7.3 exit docker restart cv-maker